pingcap/docs-cn/ticdc/ticdc-sink-to-cloud-storage.md

 #### Enum and Set types

-The Enum and Set types are defined as follows in `schema.json`:
+The Enum and Set types are defined as follows in the schema file:

 ```json
 {